BUSQUE UNA BATERÍA

 These signs mean you are hurting the battery.
 If you hear a hiss or smell rotten eggs near the battery, that’s a sign that water vapor is escaping.
 The battery is getting so hot that water is leaving the battery.

 To avoid overcharging, check your charger’s settings.
 Look at your car battery’s label to make sure you’re using the right settings.
 Most car batteries in the market today are a wet, or flooded, car battery.
-Using the wrong setting to charge it could hurt your car battery.
+Using the wrong setting could hurt your car battery.

 Only use the AGM setting if your battery is an absorbed glass-mat battery.